felixarntz/wp-global-admin/README.md

 ## Installation and Setup

 You can download the plugin from GitHub.
 Just clone the master branch or download it as ZIP file.
 Note that the plugin requires WordPress 4.6-beta3 or higher.

+Note that the plugin will initially hide the Networks UI of WP Multi Network.
+That is because this UI should only be available in the global admin panel.
+To enable it, define a constant `WP_ALLOW_MULTINETWORK` in your `wp-config.php` and set it to true.
+This will enable a new "Global Setup" menu item in the network admin.
+Follow the instructions to set up the global admin panel.